-Team building, cohesion retention; these are dominant topics in any gathering of all kinds of leaders around the globe.
+Team building, cohesion retention are key elements to build a strong team.
+These are dominant topics in any gathering of all kinds of leaders around the globe.
 Finding the best people, getting them to work together and keeping them together afterward has never been more important to the work of leading organizations, whether they are political, academic, business, entertainment, philanthropic or athletic.

 It appears that as the pool of talented people from which organizations can draw gets larger, the work of getting them to work together for any meaningful period of time gets harder.
 This is even as globalization and the shrinking of many corporations’ playing fields make the optimum utilization of human resources a matter of survival, rather than merely increasing profits.

 How can leadership find, bond and retain the best teams?